 - AAP Facilities: Building hours, AAP Supply Store, AAP IT Solutions, postering guidelines, Miller Heller House

-- Career Services: AAP Connect, Cornell Career Services, Office of Global Learning, AXP
+- Career Development: Cornell Career Development, Office of Global Learning, AXP

 - Student Support and Well-Being: Academic support and well-being, Cornell's Caring Community, Title IX Office, Student Disability Services, surviving Ithaca winters

 The Class Roster provides information about the classes that will be offered during a specific term including the instructor's name and contact information, class description, meeting time and location, pre/corequisites and distribution categories.
 The site also includes Scheduler, a tool that facilitates course planning.

 Cornell University Courses of Study is the official repository of academic policies.
 Refer to the online catalog for comprehensive and current information about university, college, and departmental policies and procedures, as well as an outline of the curriculum and rules governing each degree program.

 Visit AAP's Academic Forms page for links and forms maintained by the AAP registrar for undergraduate and professional master's degree students.
 Forms include general petition, leave of absence forms, minor and independent forms, and department-specific forms.

 The Cornell University Registrar's office provides Key Academic Dates, which help you keep track of pre-enrollment, add/drop deadlines, breaks, and final exams.

 Student Essentials is Cornell's student academic portal where you can learn how to enroll in classes, change the grading basis, swap classes, or enroll in a class with variable credit.
 You also will find the final exam schedule and learn how to order a transcript, update your personal information in Student Center, check account balances, and view your financial aid award.